Dima2407/indoor/IOS/README.md

 	2. Under the TARGETS click on Build Phases.
 Expand Link Binary With Libraries option.
 	3. Click on Add others and go to directory where libIndoorLibrary.a is located and click open.

 Now we need to link header files to your project.
-You can do it two ways: drag and drop folder IndoorLibrary to project structure or open Build settings and add path to that folder to Â«Header search pathsÂ».
+You can do it two ways: drag and drop folder IndoorLibrary to project structure or open Build settings and add path to that folder to «Header search paths».